Li Na - What China's tennis pioneer did next

 French Open

 Li became a household name in China, the world's second largest economy, when she beat Italy's Francesca Schiavone on the clay of Roland Garros in 2011.
-That match was watched by over a million people in China alone.
+That match was watched by over 116 million people in China alone.

 Li, who also won the 2014 Australian Open and rose to a career-high No. 2 in the world that same year, is still one of China's most popular stars, with more than 23 million followers on Chinese social network Weibo.